wmorgan/dcos-docs/1.8/usage/overlay-networks.md

 **Note:** Isolation guarantees among subnets depend on your CNI implementation and/or your firewall policies.

-# Using Virtual Networks
+# Using Overlay Networks

-First, you or the data center operator needs to [configure the virtual networks](/docs/1.8/administration/virtual-networks/).
+First, you or the data center operator needs to [configure the overlay networks](/docs/1.8/administration/overlay-networks/).

-Virtual networks are configured at install time.
+Overlay networks are configured at install time.
 You or the data center operator will specify a canonical name for each network in the `config.yaml`.
 When your service needs to launch a container, refer to it by that canonical name.

 # Example

-The following Marathon application definition specifies a virtual network named `dcos-1`.
+The following Marathon application definition specifies an overlay network named `dcos-1`, which refers to the target DC/OS overlay network of the same name.

 ```json
 {